pretix/pretix-docs/docs/topics/vouchers.md

 This means that the cost for all add-on products that voucher holders select on top of their ticket will be waived.

 Check the box next to "Send vouchers via email" in order to display the email options.
-Enter the mail addresses into the "Recipients" field.
+Enter the mail addresses into the "Recipients" field or use the more advanced method described in the section on [sending out vouchers via email](vouchers.md#sending-out-vouchers-via-email).
-The software will display an error message if the number of recipients and generated vouchers do not match up.
+Emails will be sent out as soon as you click the :btn:Save: button.

 ### Reserving tickets